 Dr Morris has been actively involved in the medical school admissions process and has previously undertaken work with the Sutton Trust aimed at widening participation.
 He maintains his links with the widening access to medicine programme at the University of Bristol.

-Dr Morris also has a keen interest in the organisation of NHS services in Northwest London and participates with local community groups focussed in this area.
+Dr Morris also has a keen interest in the organisation of NHS services in Northwest London and participates with local community groups focused in this area.

 We are currently a training practice.
 We have one GP trainer supporting the Vocational Training Schemes for registrars to practice in GP settings.